DAlexanderNZ/target-rifle-scores/README.md

 3. Create a virtual environment on the repo directory: `python3 -m venv target-rifle-scores`
 4. Activate the virtual environment: `source target-rifle-scores/bin/activate`
 5. Install dependencies: `pip install -r requirements.txt`
-5. Edit `database.ini.example` and rename it to `database.ini.
-Change user and password to match your custom the values set in psql for the database
+5. Edit `database.ini.example` and rename it to `database.ini`.
+Change `user` and `password` to match your custom the values set in psql for the database
 6. Edit `target-rifle-scores.service.example` to change `username` occurences in `[Service]` to your account username
 7. Copy `configuration/target-rifle-scores.service.example` to systemd: `cp target-rifle-scores.service.example /etc/systemd/system/target-rifle-scores.service`
 8. Start the application: `sudo systemctl start target-rifle-scores`